Aaaamu/caja-shrink-pdf/files/README.md

 v1.5
 moved script .config/caja/scripts/compress-pdf to actions folder to avoid double appearance in context menue left the scripts-folder in the repo for future use

+v1.6 (bugfix)
+added -a to the ls command in the create_archive script